yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 ls -l chainguard-app-building # Verify your new folder is created
 ```

-> End of module when the above question is answered
+> End of module when you've verified the new directory is created

 ---